-The Stripping of the Altar (Psalm 22 is read)

-After the Stripping of the Altar is concluded, there will be a 10 minute period of silence before any lights are turned on, any clean-up begun, or any rehearsals are held, so that those who wish to "watch and pray" may do so undisturbed.
-Those who depart, do so maintaining this silence.
+The Recessional Hymn: 439 "O Dearest Jesus . . . " (stanzas 11-15) Be seated for the Stripping of the Altar The Stripping of the Altar (Psalm 22 is read) After the Stripping of the Altar is concluded, there will be a 10 minute period of silence before any lights are turned on, any clean-up begun, or any rehearsals are held, so that those who wish to "watch and pray" may do so undisturbed.
+Those who depart do so maintaining this silence.
+Soli Deo Gloria!